tysonrm/serverless-toolchain/README.md

 # serverless-toolchain
 IBM Cloud Functions Toolchain

-This is the IBM Cloud DevOps toolchain for serverless, preconfigured for continuous delivery, source control, issue tracking, and online editing.
+This is the IBM Cloud DevOps toolchain for serverless, which ispreconfigured for continuous delivery, source control, issue tracking, and online editing.

 To get started, click **Create toolchain**.